 There are several scenarios where Facebook does not append the Facebook Click Identifier (fbclid) parameter to your Facebook shared URL.

 If you are using the fbclid parameter as an indicator for your conversions or website visit, you might want to change your tracking strategy today.
-We will discuss this below.
+We will discuss the reasons below.

 The fbclid parameter is a Facebook Click Identifier which is appended to an outbound URL on the Facebook social media platform for the purpose of analytics.